DexKit/dexkit-js-2024/content/blog/web3-the-present-and-the-future-of-the-internet.md

 ---
-title: "Web3: The Present and the Future of the Internet"
+title: 'Web3: The Present and the Future of the Internet'
-date: "February 12, 2024"
+date: 'February 12, 2024'
+excerpt: >-
-excerpt: "<p>In the relentless march of technology, the internet has undergone a profound transformation from its nascent stages to a sophisticated and globally interconnected network.
-Enter&hellip;</p> "
+  In the relentless march of technology, the internet has undergone a profound transformation from its nascent stages to a sophisticated and globally interconnected network...
-category: "Blog"
+category: Blog
-slug: "web3-the-present-and-the-future-of-the-internet"
+slug: web3-the-present-and-the-future-of-the-internet
-imageUrl: "/blog-images/Emerging-Web3-blog.png"
+imageUrl: /blog-images/Emerging-Web3-blog.png
 ---

 In the relentless march of technology, the internet has undergone a profound transformation from its nascent stages to a sophisticated and globally interconnected network.
 Enter Web3, an all-encompassing term delineating a set of principles and technologies poised to usher in the next epoch of the internet.